sultim-t/TM_Grammars_Converter/README.md

 # Turing machine to Grammars Converter
 Converter from turing machine to unrestricted and context-sensitive grammars.

+Note: optimized for LBA that recognizes prime numbers.

 # Usage
 Programs use Python 3.7.3

-Firstly, create unrestricted grammar:
+To create unrestricted grammar:
 ```
 TM_UG_Converter.py lba.txt ug.txt
 ```
-Then generate prime numbers from this grammar in range from a (inclusive) to b (inclusive):
+Then generate prime numbers from this grammar in range from a (inclusive) to b (inclusive) (a,b are positive integers):
 ```
 UG_Generator.py ug.txt 2 10
 ```